 The per capita income in Conway in 2018 was $28,198, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $112,792 for a family of four.
 However, Conway contains both very wealthy and poor people as well.

 Conway is a very ethnically-diverse city.
 The people who call Conway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conway residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Conway include Irish, English, European, and French .
+Important ancestries of people in Conway include German, English, Irish, Scottish, and Italian.